Deeprosh/Claude-code/Installation.md

 2. /Usage-To know the claude usage daily, weekly, monthly usage.
 3. /init-It will create CLAUDE.md file which will provides the guidance to the claude agent about the repository.
 4. /login-To switch to another account if you have multiple accounts.
 5. /Clear-To clear the entire session.
+6. /Compact-To reduce the context inorder to get more tokens.
 ~~~

 ## Shortcut commands to execute in claude